contao/docs/docs/manual/layout/templates/twig/manage.en.md

 {{% tab name="Contao 5.0" %}}

-If you want to offer one or more variants of a template, which can be selected in the backend, then create a subfolder analogous to to the file name of the template and place the customized file in it.
+If you want to offer one or more variants of a template, which can be selected in the back end, then create a sub directory analogous to the file name of the template and place the customized file in it.

 Example: You can put a text variant `highlight` under `content_element/text/highlight.html.twig`.
-This is then available as an individual template `content_element/text/highlight` for selection in the content element.
+You can then select `content_element/text/highlight` as "Individual template" in the content element of type "Text".

 {{% /tab %}}